2023 Reliance Foundation Development League

-The 2023 Reliance Foundation Development League is the second season of the Reliance Foundation Development League, the first developmental football league organised by Reliance Foundation in technical support with AIFF.
-The season features 59 teams, divided into nine regions with each team playing around 10 matches during the regional qualifiers season, which will be held across multiple regions of India from 27 February to May 2023.
-4 teams will qualify for the Next Gen Cup to be held in the United Kingdom.
+The 2023 Reliance Foundation Development League was the second season of the Reliance Foundation Development League, developmental football league organised by the Reliance Foundation and the AIFF.
+The season features 59 teams divided into nine regions, each playing around 10 matches during the regional qualifiers held across multiple regions from 27 February to 23 April.
+4 teams qualified for the Next Gen Cup to be held in Mumbai.

+Bengaluru FC successfully defended their title against Sudeva Delhi FC in the final.
+Both teams, including Mohun Bagan SG and RFYC, qualified for the Next Gen Cup.

 Background

 Reliance Foundation Youth Sports announced the second season of the RFDL to be started from 27 February with regional qualifiers in Kerala.

 Format

 The teams would predominantly feature U-21 players, with few overage players allowed as well.
+Participants in the league must have been born on or after January 1, 2002.
 Each team will play at least 10 matches in the regional qualifiers.
 A total of 250+ matches will be played in entire league.
 20 teams will qualify for the National group stage from the regional qualifiers.
-The top-four teams will play in the 2023 Next Gen Cup.
+The top-four teams will play the National Championship Stage and the 2023 Next Gen Cup.